2024 annual meeting is June 8th at Hazelton Town Hall from 9:00 to 11:00 AM.

 Farm Island Lake

 Farm Island is a 2,054 acre lake in Aitkin County and the 4th largest lake in the county.
-It has 12.6 miles of irregular shoreline.
+It has about 14.6 miles of irregular shoreline.
 The lake has a maximum depth of 56 feet and at least 40% of the lake basin is less than 15 feet in depth.
 There are about 375 property owners as of 2023.

 Water clarity in 2004 was 15 feet.

-The Ripple River (at one time called the Mud River) flows into the lake on the west side and out on the northeast.
+The Ripple River (at one time called the Mud River) flows into the lake on the west side and out on the northeast into Little Pine.
 It flows through a number of lakes and empties into the Mississippi River in Aitkin.

 There are 3 islands on the lake.
-The largest is Farm Island at 29 acres.
+The largest is Farm Island, or big island, at 29 acres.
 It gets its name from the Ojibwa who had large farm fields on the island prior to 1900.

 June 1, 2020 Farm Island Lake was added to the MN DNR Infested Waters List for zebra mussels.